Adam Duncan, 1st Viscount Duncan: Peacetime

-During this time he lived principally at Dundee, and married on 6 June 1777 Henrietta, daughter of Robert Dundas of Arniston, Lord President of the Court of Session.
+During this time, he lived principally at Dundee, and married Henrietta, daughter of Robert Dundas of Arniston, Lord President of the Court of Session on 6 June 1777.
 It would seem that his alliance with this influential family obtained him the employment which he had been vainly seeking during fifteen years.
-Towards the end of 1778 he was appointed to HMS Suffolk, from which he was almost immediately moved into HMS Monarch.
+Towards the end of 1778, he was appointed to HMS Suffolk, from which he was almost immediately moved into HMS Monarch.

-In January 1779 he sat as a member of the court-martial of Admiral Keppel for the poor performance of the Channel Fleet during the First Battle of Ushant.
+In January 1779, he sat as a member of the court-martial of Admiral Keppel for the poor performance of the Channel Fleet during the First Battle of Ushant.
 During the course of the trial Duncan objected several times to stop the prosecutor in irrelevant and in leading questions, or in perversions of answers.
 The Admiralty was therefore desirous that he should not sit on the court-martial of Sir Hugh Palliser for failure to obey orders during the same battle.
 The court-martial was set for April.
 The day before the assembling of the court the admiralty sent down orders for Monarch to go to St. Helens.
 Her crew, however, refused to weigh the anchor until they were paid their advance; and as this could not be done in time, Monarch was still in Portsmouth harbour when the signal for the court-martial was made; so that, sorely against the wishes of the admiralty, Duncan sat on this court-martial also.

-During the summer of 1779 Monarch was attached to the Channel fleet under Sir Charles Hardy; in December was one of the squadron with which Rodney sailed for the relief of Gibraltar, and had a prominent share in the action off St. Vincent on 16 January 1780.
-On returning to Britain Duncan quit Monarch, and had no further command until after the change of Ministry in March 1782, when Keppel became first lord of the admiralty.
+During the summer of 1779, Monarch was attached to the Channel fleet under Sir Charles Hardy; in December was one of the squadrons with which Rodney sailed for the relief of Gibraltar, and had a prominent share in the action off St. Vincent on 16 January 1780.
+On returning to Britain, Duncan quit Monarch, and had no further command until after the change of Ministry in March 1782, when Keppel became first lord of the admiralty.
 He was then appointed to HMS Blenheim of 90 guns, and commanded her during the year in the Grand Fleet under Howe, at the relief of Gibraltar in October, and the encounter with the allied fleet off Cape Spartel.
 He afterwards succeeded Sir John Jervis in command of Foudroyant, and after the peace commanded HMS Edgar as guardship at Portsmouth for three years.
 He attained flag rank on 24 September 1787, became vice admiral 1 February 1793, and was promoted to admiral 1 June 1795.
-In February 1795 he was appointed Commander-in-Chief, North Sea, and hoisted his flag on board HMS Venerable.
+In February 1795, he was appointed Commander-in-Chief, North Sea, and hoisted his flag on board HMS Venerable.